 The Company initiated paying quarterly cash dividends on its common shares in the amount of 1.25 cents per share in the second quarter of fiscal 2003.
-The complete quarterly dividend history is as follows:
+The following table sets forth the cash dividends paid and payable on our Common Shares in respect of each quarter for the last three years.